 - Innovative preventative maintenance programs for different asset types. - Improvements to development assessment services.
-During 2018, Council has a program to implement progressive improvements to development assessment services, which includes: - introduction of pre-lodgement services to improve the quality of applications a) and reduce assessment times - introduction of e-lodgement services b) - full process review of all interrelated processes and associated forms. c)
+During 2018, Council had a program to implement progressive improvements to development assessment services, which includes: - a) introduction of pre-lodgement services to improve the quality of applications and reduce assessment times - b) introduction of e-lodgement services - c) full process review of all interrelated processes and associated forms.